Giuseppe DePalo

-Giuseppe DePalo (born Oct 17, 1971) is an Italian retired footballer who currently serves as academy coach for Inter Miami CF.
+Giuseppe DePalo (born Oct 17, 1971) is an Italian retired footballer who currently serves as U19 Head coach for Inter Miami CF.

 He played for the Connecticut Wolves of the USD3 Pro League for two seasons in 1995 & 1996 as well as Daytona in 1997.
 He has also served as head coach of the Miami Fusion FC NPSL in 2016 during the club's participation in the US Open Cup, where he led the team to the 2nd round.
 Additionally, he has been Head Coach of the Ft Lauderdale Strikers U20s and was assistant coach of Miami FC during the club's NPSL National Championship in 2018.
 In 2017/18 he coached Kendall Academy in the US Development Academy.
 In February 2019 he joined the Seattle Sounders Academy as Head of Recruitment where he was the lead scout for the club's Academy and USL side.
 In 2020 he served as general manager for Oakland Roots SC and was head coach of their reserve team Project 51O.